How to Navigate Spain's TIE Appointment Crisis in 2026 Without Paying a Bot Operator

 Check whether this pilot has expanded to your province:

-If your province participates in automatic assignment, the TIE crisis simply does not apply to you.
+If your province participates in automatic assignment, the manual booking bottleneck may not be the main issue for you.
 If it does not, Strategies 1-3 remain your best approach.

 Strategy 5: The Walk-In Window